stemmed

 双语例句

-我们的船逆水而行。 - Traders said that intervention by the European Central Bank stemmed the rise in Italian yields.
+他的缺点在更大程度上源自对雅虎的情感依恋,而非财务上的固步自封。 - Traders said that intervention by the European Central Bank stemmed the rise in Italian yields.

-交易员们表示,欧洲央行(ecb)的干预行动遏制了意大利国债收益率的上升。 - His error stemmed from carelessness.
+交易员们表示,欧洲央行(ecb)的干预行动遏制了意大利国债收益率的上升。 - The loss stemmed from his recklessness.